 Accommodations: In Panama City and at Cocobolo Field Station are included in the workshop fee.
 At Cocobolo Field Station, accommodations consist of two ranchitos, traditional thatch-roofed wooden platforms, each supporting up to six individual tents for comfort and privacy.
 Additionally, three larger tents for up to 2-4 guests each are set up in the gardens of Cocobolo.
 We provide tents and individual inflatable mattresses, but participants have to bring their own pillow, bed sheets or silk liner, sleeping bag, bath towel, and toiletries.

 Food: Will be provided to you at Cocobolo Field Station.

 Physical Requirements: Reasonably fit.
 The environment in Cocobolo is humid and the jungle is made of uneven terrain.

-What’s included in the price: Panama City accommodations, all transport to Cocobolo Field Station, lodging at Cocobolo Field Station with three meals per day, tuition, use of field equipment and camera trapping equipment.
+What’s included in the price: Panama City accommodations (based on shared accommodation*), all transport to Cocobolo Field Station, lodging at Cocobolo Field Station with three meals per day, tuition, use of field equipment and camera trapping equipment.

 What’s not included in the price: Flights and other travel to and from Panama City, transport for pick-up and drop off from Panama City airport, meals in Panama City, personal snacks, and anything not listed in the “What’s included in the price” list above.